Orbecche

 Orbecche is a tragedy written by Giovanni Battista Giraldi in 1541.
-It was the first modern tragedy written on classical principles, and along with Sperone Speroni's Canace, was responsible for a sixteenth-century theoretical debate on theater, especially with regards to decorum.
+It was the first modern tragedy written on classical principles, and along with Sperone Speroni's Canace, was responsible for a sixteenth-century theoretical debate on theater, especially with regard to decorum.

 It was produced in Ferrara in 1541, with incidental music composed by Alfonso della Vivuola and sets by the painter Girolamo da Carpi.
 Ercole II d'Este was present at the premiere, which took place at the playwright's house.
 The play was printed in 1543, with several additions for the reader's benefit.

 Though the play followed Aristotelian principles in terms of structure, thematically it was Senecan, featuring vengeance, rage, hate, and the depiction of violence.

 Plot

 The main character, Orbecche, is the daughter of the Persian king Sulmone.
 She is the mother of two children and the wife of Oronte, whom she married very young, unbeknownst to her father.

 Sulmone only discovers the existence of the secret marriage and the children many years later, the day he decides to give Orbecche's hand in marriage to another prince.
 The discovery of the "betrayal" of his daughter, who has acted against his paternal authority, wounds his pride.
 The king's terrible revenge has as its goal the restoration of his lost majesty and the legitimacy of the state.
 This revenge is the prime mover of the action and provokes the catastrophe in the story.

 At the beginning of the play, a short prologue informs the spectators of the existence of an ulterior hubris, referring back to an event from Orbecche's infancy: as a child she was indirectly responsible for the murder of her mother and brother.

 Orbecche and Sulmone are characters moved by opposing values: the first, by freedom to feel real emotions (love above all); the second by the good of the state and the social order.

 Sulmone devises a plan of pitiless revenge: he pretends to pardon Orbecche and to accept that what's done is done (the marriage and heirs) with the goal of pulling the children to him.
 He invites over his daughter and her family and announces to Oronte his intention of making him heir to the throne.
 It's a cruel trick; shortly after he has him arrested and condemned to death for treason.
 Oronte is brought to the castle dungeon, where Sulmone cuts off his hands and then kills both his children in front of his eyes, then kills him.